PT-Akar-Inti-Teknologi/ait_reusable_component_react/README.md

 # Introduction

-**AIT Reusable Table React** provide You to use components that adapted to AIT standards.
+**AIT Reusable Component React** provide You to use components that adapted to AIT standards.
 Its fully customizeable, realabel, integrated with Tailwind CSS.

 ### [Demo](https://ait-reusable-table-react.sandbait.work/)